 Is it Signed by the Artist?

-Look for photography that bears the artist's signature.
+Not all signatures are the same!
+Look for photography that bears the artist's signature on the artwork.
 A statement in the art listing will mention that the work is signed by the artist.
-This means the artist has personally inspected the photograph.
+This means the artist was personally involved in the creation and approved the photograph.

 The signature can be located on the front, visible after framing, or the back (also called a verso signature.)
 This signature may be in the margin or over the image area, which may affect how you perceive the completed presentation.